-There’s a lot of debate out there as far as which one is best: recurve, compound, and reverse draw crossbows.
+There’s a lot of debate out there as far as which one is best: recurve, compound, and reverse-draw crossbows.
 All these types have been tested and proven for a long time, and they still exist today.
-Which proves that, despite the pros and cons, debates, and heated arguments, they are all good in their own particular way.
-So in this article, we’re not going to prove that one is absolutely better than the other, but rather to look at different aspects and see which one performs better for that particular criteria.
-In the end, we hope you’re going to be better informed in making a decision for yourself.
+It demonstrates that, despite the pros and cons, debates, and heated arguments, they are all good in their particular way.
+So in this article, we’re not going to prove that one is better than the other, but rather to look at different aspects and see which one performs better for that particular criteria.
+In the end, we hope that this post will help you decide which crossbow suits your needs.

 Crossbows have been around for thousands of years.
-The first evidence of crossbow-like weapons date around 4th century BC, and they were found in China.
-The historic crossbows are very similar with the modern recurve crossbows, or in fact it’s the other way around, so we can say that the recurve is the most ancient model.
+The first evidence of crossbow-like weapons dated around the 4th century BC and found in China.
+The historic crossbows are very similar to the modern recurve crossbows, or it’s the other way around, so we can say that the recurve is the most ancient model.
 It is the most simple in terms of technology, design, and use.

 - simplicity in design and functionality

 - least expensive, not a sophisticated piece of equipment

 - less maintenance, no need to take it to the shop for service